30lm32/ml-projects/README.md

 |-|-|-|-|-|
 |`PySpark`|Randomly Generated|`Random Forest Classifier`|`Spark (PySpark)`, `Sklearn`, `Pandas`, `Seaborn`| https://github.com/erdiolmezogullari/ml-random-forest-pyspark|

-In this repository, you can find a bunch of sample code related to how you can use PySpark Spark's MLlib (Random Forest Classifier), and Pipeline via PySpark.
+In this project, you can find a bunch of sample code related to how you can use PySpark Spark's MLlib (Random Forest Classifier), and Pipeline via PySpark.

 ### Spatial data enrichment: Join two geolocation datasets by using Kdtree
 ---